backend-development/backend-development-textbook/source/caching.md

 Caching is really helpful for pages that are accessed a lot.
 In our example app this might be true for the homepage and maybe the editions.
-But there are hundres of projects in the portfolio.
+But there are hundreds of projects in the portfolio.
-Each individual project page will only get very view hits.
+Each individual project page will only get very few hits.
-Which means that chances are high that the page will not already be in the cache.
+Which means that chances are high that the page will not already be in the cache when it is requested.

 So caching cannot be the solution to all performance problems.
 We need to take a closer look at the first render of a page